The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Best dog food for tear stains

-- Grain-free, limited-ingredient diet with real meat as the first ingredient
+- Limited-ingredient diet with real meat as the first ingredient

-- All-natural duck meat sourced from USA and France
+- All-natural duck meat sourced from the USA and France

 When it comes to preventing tear stains, the foods with the simplest ingredients take the cake.
 This means Lucy Pet is an excellent contender.